cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

 These instructions will cover the setup of a git repository hosted on the Policy Server with the initial CFEngine masterfiles together with configuring the CFEngine Mission Portal to use this repository.
-If you already have a git service ensure that you have a passphraseless key generated as shown in [Set up the git service][Integrating Mission Portal with git#Set up the git service] step 4 and proceede to [Connect Mission Portal to the git repository][Integrating Mission Portal with git#Connect Mission Portal to the git repository].
+If you already have a git service ensure that you have a passphraseless key generated as shown in [Set up the git service][Integrating Mission Portal with git#Set up the git service] step 4 and proceed to [Connect Mission Portal to the git repository][Integrating Mission Portal with git#Connect Mission Portal to the git repository].

 When following these steps, it might be helpful to look at the diagram in the [CFEngine Enterprise sketch flow][Sketch Flow in CFEngine Enterprise].